-However, if the exiting parties have entered into a formal separation agreement with the remaining promoters, then SES may recommend in favour of the resolutions.
-However, the Companies must ensure that the explanatory statement explicitly clarifies that all of the related remaining promoters form part of the separation agreement and the agreement is duly registered under the Registration Act, 1908, or the material terms of the separation agreement are disclosed to the stock exchanges, prior to the re-classification.
+In such cases, if the exiting promoters have entered into a formal separation agreement with the continuing related promoter persons, then, SES may recommend in favour of the re-classification.
+However, it is essential that the explanatory statement clearly confirms that all continuing related promoter persons are parties to the separation agreement.
+Furthermore, the agreement must either be duly registered under the Registration Act, 1908, or its material terms must be disclosed on the stock exchanges prior to the re-classification.

-SES, as a policy, will recommend against proposals seeking partial reclassification of the promoter/promoter group shareholding unless compelling reasons provided.
+SES, as a policy, will not support proposals seeking partial reclassification of the promoter/promoter group shareholding unless compelling reasons provided.
 SES is of the view that partial re-classifications are not in line with the spirit of law as individuals/entities belonging to a common set or group of promoters will be part of public as well as promoter categories.